ballet-mecanique/pianola-docs/source/docs/installation.md

 During the installation process, the CLI will ask you for your name, e-mail and a default password.
 The credentials you enter here will create the first user in the database, and you can use them to log into the template application.

-Once the installation step is finished, please remove the default 'welcome' route from `routes/web.php`:
+Once the installation step is finished, please remove the default 'welcome' route from `routes/web.php`, and add the Pianola route macro at the end of the document:

 ```php
 //remove this snippet